Fear and Anxiety Behaviors of Dogs and Cats

 Moving: Moving into a new house, apartment or residence is a common trigger of separation anxiety due to the unfamiliar surroundings.

-Change of Family: If your dog comes from a shelter or a previous home, suddenly entering into your family can trigger the development of separation anxiety.
-This may also be triggered by the sudden absence of a current household member such as moving away, long military deployment or trips, or death.
+Change of Family: If your dog comes from a shelter or a previous home, suddenly entering your family can trigger the development of separation anxiety.
+This may also be triggered by the sudden absence of a current household member, such as moving away, long military deployment, trips, or death.

 Reconcile, fluoxetine, is a prescription serotonin reuptake inhibitor (SSRI) antidepressant medication.
-This chewable tablet works by affecting serotonin levels in the brain that may be unbalanced in dogs with certain behavior and cognitive disorders.
-Reconcile is prescribed to treat separation anxiety, and help relieve behavioral symptoms when used with training.
+This chewable tablet works by affecting serotonin levels in the brain that may be unbalanced in dogs with certain behavioral and cognitive disorders.
+Reconcile is prescribed to treat separation anxiety and help relieve behavioral symptoms when used with training.

 Does your dog suffer from separation anxiety?
 Have you used any training methods to help?
 Leave us a comment below!